Franklin and Friends

-Franklin and Friends is a CGI children's television series produced by Nelvana.
-The second adaptation and spin-off of the classic characters from the Franklin the Turtle series of children's books written by Paulette Bourgeois and illustrated by Brenda Clark (the first being Franklin, which was also produced by Nelvana), the series was announced by Nelvana on September 28, 2010.
+Franklin and Friends is an animated children's television series produced by Nelvana.
+The second adaptation and spin-off of the classic characters from the Franklin the Turtle series of children's books written by Paulette Bourgeois and illustrated by Brenda Clark (the first being Franklin, which was also co-produced by Nelvana Limited, the series was announced by Nelvana Limited on September 28, 2010).
+The series also serves as a reboot of the 1997 animated television series.
 The series premiered on Treehouse TV on March 4, 2011.
-The series’ theme song is a revamped version of the original series theme, "Hey It's Franklin".
+The series’ theme song, "Franklin and Friends", is a revamped version of the original series theme ("Hey It's Franklin").

-The series ended on December 22, 2013.
-52 episodes were produced.
+After 2 years of airing, the final episode of the series aired on December 22, 2013.
+52 episodes were produced in total.